 This is such a magical place for me, red sand and dunes everywhere yet you can still see greens in bushes and trees.
 Uluru and Kata Tjuta are your everyday view when you go to work and the night sky there — damn, I will never forget — is the most beautiful sky in my life.

-I am ashamed to say this but I never even really visited this.
+I am ashamed to say this but I never even really visited Field Of Light.
 I was waiting for my other friends so we could go together but we never really did and I eventually left without seeing it.
 It’s such a beautiful art by Bruce Munro (you can find out more about his work here).

 The weather here can be extreme.
 During winter, it can be very cold like below 5° in the night and during summer, it can be more than 45° in the day.
 I survived both, my gosh.